 Current income tax assets and liabilities are measured at the amount expected to be recovered from or paid to the taxation authorities.
-Current income tax (including Minimum Alternate Tax (MAT)) is measured at the amount expected to be paid to the tax authorities in accordance with the Income-Tax Act, 1961 enacted in India.
+Current income tax is measured at the amount expected to be paid to the tax authorities in accordance with the Income-Tax Act, 1961 enacted in India.
 The tax rates and tax laws used to compute the amount are those that are enacted or substantially enacted, at the reporting date.